mrgnlabs/mrgn-ts/packages/alpha-liquidator/README.md

 A TypeScript bot for liquidating on marginfi v2.

 # ⚠️⚠️Important⚠️⚠️
 **This bot uses the marginfi account and all token accounts owned by the liquidator wallet because it trades outside of marginfi.
 If there is a USDC balance in the wallet, the bot will automatically deposit it into marginfi and use it for liquidations.
-Please note that the liquidator will use all token accounts in the wallet for liquidations, so ensure that your wallet doesn't hold any funds anot intended for liquidations.**
+Please note that the liquidator will use all token accounts in the wallet for liquidations, so ensure that your wallet doesn't hold any funds not intended for liquidations.**

 ## Setup
 To set up the liquidator, you need to perform the following steps: